trendrr/whirlwind/README.markdown

 http://localhost:8000/
 </pre>

-If you encounter any problems before, during, or after installation, please refer to our [FAQ](http://github.com/trendrr/whirlwind/wiki/FAQ) for troubleshooting instructions.
+If you encounter any problems please refer to our [FAQ](http://github.com/trendrr/whirlwind/wiki/FAQ) for troubleshooting instructions or post a new issue.

-Copyright &copy; 2010 Trendrr
+Copyright &copy; 2010-2012 Trendrr

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal